canonical/snapd/HACKING.md

 To debug interaction with the snap store, you can set `SNAP_DEBUG_HTTP`.
 It is a bitfield: dump requests: 1, dump responses: 2, dump bodies: 4.

-# Quick intro to hacking on snap-confine
+# Quick intro to hacking on snap-wrap

-Hey, welcome to the nice, low-level world of snap-confine
+Hey, welcome to the nice, low-level world of snap-wrap

 ## Building the code locally